Derek-Strasters/biterator/README.md

 1. [`biterator.biterate()`](biterator/_biterators.py)
 2. [`biterator.Bits()`](biterator/_bits.py)

-`biterate()` is a function that attempts to yeild the most logical sequence of bits (as Booleans) for any given iterable object (and some objects that are not typically iterable, like integers).
+The `biterate()` function attempts to yield the most logical sequence of bits (as Booleans) for any given iterable object (and even *some* objects that are not typically iterable, like integers).

-The `Bits()` class expands upon this functionality as a way of storing parsed bits. `Bits()` supports all bitwise operators, and has methods for manipulation to facilitate convenient handling.
+The `Bits()` class expands upon this functionality by storing parsed bits and supporting all bitwise operators.
+It also defines many methods that facilitate manipulation for convenience of use.

 ## Installation